LovelaceAcademy/Learn/_posts/2021-06-08-starting-your-journey.markdown

 ### Builder
 - Stake Pool Operator (SPO): Manages trusted and reliable infrastructure to host a block-producing [cardano-node](https://github.com/input-output-hk/cardano-node/)
-- DApp Developer: Builds On-chain Smart Contracts and Off-chain integration
+- DApp Developer: Builds On-chain Smart Contracts and Off-chain integration to invoke them
+- Utility Developer: Builds wallets, block explorers and utility tools
+- NFT Content Creator: Creates Digital Media and Tokenises it as a Cardano Native Asset
+- Graphics/UX Designer for Cardano products/services
 - Infrastructure and Integration Developer: Builds Off-chain integration pieces e.g. APIs, SDKs, CLIs, etc.
-- Utility Developer: Builds Wallets and Utility Portals
-- Analytics Developer: Builds Block/Token/Stake Pool/Tx Explorers
-- NFT Content Creator: Creates Digital Media and Tokenises it as a Cardano Native Asset
-- Graphics or UX Designer for Cardano products/services

 With that in mind, Lovelace Academy as an education platform is mostly geared to the builders of Cardano so most of the subsequent content will be technical in nature.